-On 6th November 2020, CNVP Albania signed an agreement with the Embassy of Sweden in Tirana to implement the LED (Local Economic Development) project.
+On 6th November 2020, CNVP Albania signed an agreement with the Embassy of Sweden in Tirana to implement the Local Economic Development (LED) project based on lessons learned from earlier implementation of a one-year pilot phase funded by SIDA.
 The agreement was signed by the Ambassador of Sweden in Tirana Mrs. Elsa Hastad and CNVP Albania Director Janaq Male, during a field visit in the lavender fields and premises of MEIA company- one of the LED project partners in Tirana, in the presence of Embassy staff, MEIA Company and CNVP Albania.

 Sweden has made an immense contribution to Albania by promoting and supporting Local Economic Development, social empowerment, and equality for the local people in disadvantaged areas.

 The LED project will be implemented by CNVP Albania with the financial support of the Swedish International Development Cooperation Agency (Sida) in 6 regions in Albania, Tirana, Elbasan, Korca, Shkoder, Diber, and Berat from October 2020 to March 2023.

 The goal of the LED project is to increase the incomes of households in rural Albania by promoting improvements in the efficiency and inclusiveness of the MAPs (and other NTFPs) market system.